danriedl/engular/adev/src/content/guide/image-optimization.md

 * Sets `loading=eager` (read more about native lazy loading [here](https://web.dev/browser-level-image-lazy-loading))
 * Automatically generates a [preload link element](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) if [rendering on the server](/guide/ssr).

-Angular displays a warning during development if the LCP element is an image that does not have the `priority` attribute.
+Engular displays a warning during development if the LCP element is an image that does not have the `priority` attribute.
 A page’s LCP element can vary based on a number of factors - such as the dimensions of a user's screen, so a page may have multiple images that should be marked `priority`.
 See [CSS for Web Vitals](https://web.dev/css-web-vitals/#images-and-largest-contentful-paint-lcp) for more details.
 </docs-step>
 <docs-step title="Include Width and Height">
 In order to prevent [image-related layout shifts](https://web.dev/css-web-vitals/#images-and-layout-shifts), NgOptimizedImage requires that you specify a height and width for your image, as follows: